schmoelder/diss/doc/06_operating_modes/batch_elution/05_moo_pc_ternary.md

 # Multi-objective optimization of a ternary Langmuir separation problem including cycle time

 In this case study, a third component is introduced (see {numref}`model_parameters`).
-Again, the cycle time is considered as a design parameters.
+Again, the cycle time is considered as a design parameter.
 The full optimization problem is summarized in {numref}`batch-elution_ternary_moo-pc_overview`.

 ```{code-cell} ipython3